icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 A `Pong` frame with the same opaque payload must be sent after receiving a `Ping` frame.

+{% callout %}

+The `Ping` frame can be used for different purposes.
+For example, it can be used to prevent a connection from becoming idle or to measure the round-trip time (RTT).
+The opaque payload allows to identify the different `Ping` frames.

+{% /callout %}

 ## Pong frame

 An Pong frame carries an opaque payload.
 It's defined as follows: